An American Civil Rights story as told to me by Jean Taylor Colby and Sara Clay.

 In June, 1966 my husband, Roy, and I participated in the March Against Fear.
-The purpose of the march was to non violently support and encourage Negro voter registration and to not be hindered by fear or from the hateful opposition they faced.
+The purpose of the march was to non violently support and encourage voter registration of the black population and to not be hindered by fear or from the hateful opposition they faced.
 We took our four children with us.
 Their ages were 5, 7, 9, and 12.
 The night before we marched, we stayed with families from neighboring black churches, my husband and son with one family, and myself and our daughters with another.

 The next day was brutally hot, so our hosts gave us salt pills to prevent dehydration.There were about 200 of us, and as we marched through each town we kept picking up more people.
 We were among the few whites in the mostly black crowd.
 Angry faced locals lined the highway, some carrying rifles, harassing us as we walked by.
 Our oldest child, Sara, remembers the hate filled face of a woman riding in a truck, with guns on a rack in the back.
 The woman shouted obscenities in her face and spit on her.
 Immediately our 12 year old was swept into the middle of the marchers to keep her safe.
 A grandmotherly black woman right behind her said, “Don’t you fret about it honey, we’re just gonna sing.”
 And they did.